Easy Guide for Connecting VictoriaMetrics to a Grafana Data Source

 VictoriaMetrics is a powerful and flexible solution for storing and querying time-series metrics, especially for teams already familiar with Prometheus and PromQL.
 Its lightweight design, strong performance characteristics, and full Grafana compatibility make it a popular choice for both small environments and large-scale metric pipelines.

-By running VictoriaMetrics as a single container, publishing metrics directly, and connecting it to Grafana using the Prometheus datasource, you can quickly build dashboards without deploying or managing a full Prometheus stack.
+By running VictoriaMetrics as a single container, publishing metrics directly, and connecting it to Grafana via the Prometheus data source, you can quickly build dashboards without deploying or managing a full Prometheus stack.
 This approach works well for testing, learning PromQL, and visualizing metrics that already exist outside of traditional monitoring pipelines.

-VictoriaMetrics fits naturally alongside Grafana’s broad ecosystem of datasources and provides another flexible option for teams looking to visualize metrics wherever they are already being produced.
+VictoriaMetrics fits naturally alongside Grafana’s broad ecosystem of data sources and provides another flexible option for teams looking to visualise metrics wherever they are already being produced.

 Sign up for the free trial and begin monitoring your infrastructure today.
 You can also book a demo and talk to the MetricFire team directly about your monitoring needs.